dealbujav/CE888/Assignment 1/README.md

 # CE888 - assigment 1

 David Albuja (1900863)

-This Branch contains the code and dataset for assigment 1 - Project 3
+This folder contains the code and dataset for assigment 1 - Project 3